RAND Done WRONG—Van Hove's Fountainhead

 In this case, it's all payback for Ayn's many sins.
 Including by not limited to indiscriminately attacking tribalism, collectivism and more generally, the worship of the irrational.
 As such, those with a vested interest in collective identity and group-think have many reasons to despise the radical Russian.
 Let them count the ways.

-As the ('non-militant') atheist creator of Objectivism, Rand stood in stark opposition to organized religion and tribal affiliation*.
-That didn't stop at least one prominent Objectivist org from morphing into a political action committee on behalf of Israel.
+As the ('non-militant') atheist creator of Objectivism, Rand stood in stark opposition to organized religion and tribal affiliation.
+That didn't stop Rand from donating money for the defense of Israel in the 1970's and on at least one occassion, actively asserted her 'Jewish' heritage in response to the anti-Semitic comments of her husband's relative.
 But nothing will make up for the sins of Rand, particularly against her own perceived interest group.
 As Ms. Zax points out, 'Yes, dear colleagues, Rand was Jewish, born as Alisa Rosenbaum in pre-revolutionary Russia'.

 But enough about that and hack Zax, let's move on to the main course.
 As Forward reports, Belgian Director Ivo van Hove is taking a whack at getting Rand wrong himself, and in a more profound and significant way than the usual defamatory commentary.
 Van Hove is actually doing what Oliver Stone and Michael Cimino dreamed of but could never realize.
 He's adapted ‘The Fountainhead’ for the 21st century micro-aggressed millennial audience and has posited Rand's hero, Howard Roark, as something akin to the Ubermensch meets soup-Nazi.